Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

-\paragraph{Strong disorder regime and minimal spanning trees.} Under strong disorder, it is easy to check using any of the standard greedy algorithms for constructing minimal spanning trees that the number of edges in the optimal path between any two vertices in the network has the same distribution as the number of edges between the two vertices in the \emph{minimal spanning tree} (with edge weights $l_e$).
+Under strong disorder, it is easy to check using any of the standard greedy algorithms for constructing minimal spanning trees that the number of edges in the optimal path between any two vertices in the network has the same distribution as the number of edges between the two vertices in the \emph{minimal spanning tree} (with edge weights $l_e$).
 More precisely, the optimal path between two vertices in the strong disorder regime is identical to the path between the two vertices in the minimal spanning tree.

-In the context of our model, under strong disorder (``the $s=\infty$ regime'') what is known is that for the complete graph, the hopcount of the optimal path $H(P_{\tt st-dis}) \sim \Theta_{\prob}(n^{1/3})$.
-Here, for two sequences of random variables $(X_n)_{n\geq 1}$ and $(Y_n)_{n\geq 1}$, we write $X_n=\Theta_{\prob}(Y_n)$ if $X_n/Y_n$ and $Y_n/X_n$ are tight.
+In the context of our model, under strong disorder (``the $s=\infty$ regime'') what is known is that for the complete graph, the hopcount of the optimal path $H(P_{\mathtt{st\mbox{-}dis}}) \sim\Theta_{\prob}(n^{1/3})$.
+Here, for two sequences of random variables $(X_n)_{n\geq1}$ and $(Y_n)_{n\geq1}$, we write $X_n=\Theta_{\prob}(Y_n)$ if $X_n/Y_n$ and $Y_n/X_n$ are tight sequences of random variables.
 This was first conjectured in \cite{weak-strong-diso} and recently proven in \cite{addarioberry2006dms}.
 The above result in particular shows that no transition occurs for finite values of $s$.
-It might be interesting to analyze the above model when $s=s_n$ is a function of $n$ and see when the strong disorder regime emerges ($s_n\to\infty$ regime) or the graph distance type behavior is preserved ($s_n\to 0$).
+It might be interesting to analyze the above model when $s=s_n$ is a function of $n$ and see when the strong disorder regime emerges ($s_n\to\infty$ regime) or the graph distance type behavior is preserved ($s_n\to0$).
 In our proofs, we have kept formulas as explicit as possible in order to be able to use them later on to study the strong disorder case or the graph distance limit.
 Let us now heuristically discuss the strong disorder regime.